 On a lake lot, a fence shall be constructed as an open wrought iron or steel fence or other material acceptable to the Architectural Control Committee.
-Any fence parallel to or coterminous with the lake servitude and within thirty (30) feet of the lake servitude, including side lot line fences and fences within the yard, may not be taller than fortyeight (48)inches.
-The transition from an allowed six (6) foot height fence to the forty-eight (48) inch height fence should be sloped or should have a transitional design element, such as a large column, at the point where the change in height occurs.
+Any fence parallel to or coterminous with the lake servitude and within thirty (30) feet of the lake servitude, including side lot line fences and fences within the yard, may not be taller than forty- eight (48) inches.
+The transition from an allowed six should have a transitional design element, such as a large column, at the point where the change in height occurs.
 No fence shall encroach into the lake servitude.
 Gates are required to permit the homeowner access to maintain the lake servitude.
 (Figure 13).